Arrest: Distinction between arrest and detention

-In the United States, there exists a distinction between an investigatory stop or detention, and an arrest.
-The distinction tends to be whether or not the stop is "brief and cursory" in nature, and whether or not a reasonable individual would feel free to leave.
+In the United States, there is a distinction between an investigatory stop or detention, and an arrest.
+The distinction tends to be whether the stop is "brief and cursory" in nature, and whether a reasonable individual would feel free to leave.

 Minor crimes and infractions

-When there exists probable cause to believe that a person has committed a minor crime, such as petty theft, driving on a suspended license, or disturbing the peace, law enforcement agents typically issue the individual a citation but do not otherwise detain them.
+When there is probable cause to believe that a person has committed a minor crime, such as petty theft, driving on a suspended license, or disturbing the peace, law enforcement agents typically issue the individual a citation but do not otherwise detain them.
 The person must then appear in court on the date provided on the citation.
 Prior to the court date, the prosecution will decide whether to file formal criminal charges against the individual.
 When the accused appears in court, they will be advised if formal criminal charges have been filed.
 If charges are filed, they will be asked to plead guilty or not guilty at the initial court hearing, which is referred to as the arraignment.

 Arrests for serious crimes

 When a person is arrested for a serious crime, the defendant will have their picture taken and be held in pre-trial detention.
 Under certain circumstances (that is where the public won't be endangered by one's release from custody), the defendant may be entitled to release on bail.
 If the accused cannot post a monetary bail, they will appear at their arraignment where the judge will determine if the bail set by the schedule should be lowered.

-Also, in certain states, the prosecution has 48 hours to decide whether or not to file formal charges against the accused.
+Also, in certain states, the prosecution has 48 hours to decide whether to file formal charges against the accused.
 For example, in California, if no formal charges are filed within the 48-hour period, the accused must be released from the arresting host's custody.
 If formal charges are filed, the accused will be asked to appear at their arraignment.
 At the arraignment, the accused will be asked to plead guilty or not guilty, and the judge will set a bail amount (or refuse to set bail) for the accused.